saucelabs/sauce-docs/docs/performance/transitions.md

 </TabItem>
 </Tabs>

-## Implement the Performance Command Assertion
+## Implementing the Performance Command Assertion

 The custom `sauce:performance` command measures the performance output against a baseline of previously accepted performance values.
 If no baseline has been set, the Performance test will create one by measuring performance output 10 times to get an aggregate baseline.
 The command returns `pass` when the current results are within the baseline allowances or `fail` when the results fall outside the baseline.
 A fail result gives you the option to handle [regressions](#handle-regressions).